Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Stable Mass Transfer with Tidal Heating

 When the total tidal heating becomes a fraction of the stellar binding energy, the stellar structure will gradually be modified, reflected primarily by an expansion in radius.
-Prior to the onset of RLO and mass loss, the radius of the star will increase in response to significant tidal heating, implying that mass loss via RLO then becomes inevitable.
-Once RLO commences and the star transfers mass to the BH, equation \ref{eq:tideode} becomes
+Prior to the onset of mass transfer, the radius of the star will increase in response to significant tidal heating, implying that mass loss then becomes inevitable.
+Once the star begins transferring mass to the BH, equation \ref{eq:tideode} becomes

-where $E_{\star}\equiv GM_{\star}^2/R_{\star}$ is of order the binding energy of the star.
-We now assume, following \citet{Lu2023} and \citet{linialSari2023}, that once mass transfer commences, the angular momentum and energy lost from the star via mass loss is permanently lost and cannot be returned to the orbit (as discussed in the introduction, the authors of these studies argue that this is appropriate for the high mass ratio limit of a star around a massive BH).
+We now assume, following \citet{Lu2023} and \citet{linialSari2023}, that once mass transfer commences, the angular momentum and energy lost from the star via mass loss are permanently lost and cannot be returned to the orbit (as discussed in the introduction, the authors of these studies argue that this is appropriate for the high mass ratio limit of a star around a massive BH).
 This implies that the orbit does not change in response to mass loss.
 Since $r_p$ is fixed, maintaining $\rp \simeq 2\rtidal$ as $M_{\star}$ and $R_{\star}$ change requires $R_{\star} \propto M_{\star}^{1/3}$.
 This is the stable mass transfer solution, specialized to the case of constant $\rp$; stable mass transfer further assumes that the stellar radius does not intrinsically expand more rapidly than $R_{\star} \propto M_{\star}^{1/3}$ in response to mass loss (we study this in MESA in \S \ref{sec:MESA}).
-If we substitute $R_{\star} \propto M_{\star}^{1/3}$ into equation \ref{eq:tideode2} and use $r_p = 2 r_t$, we can solve a simple ODE to obtain the mass transfer rates for the two types of orbits
+If we substitute $R_{\star} \propto M_{\star}^{1/3}$ into equation \ref{eq:tideode2} and use $r_p = 2 r_t$, we can solve an ODE to obtain the mass transfer rates for the two types of orbits

 where